lrchnnng/craft-collective/TESTING.md

 - Bracelet category page not including products in the bracelet category
     - **Fix Attempt:** Checked spelling issues in URL link
         - **Outcome:** No issues with spelling, products still not appearing on the page.
-    - **Fix Attempt:** Check to see if product was included in bracelets cateogory by including a category section in the product detail page
+    - **Fix Attempt:** Check to see if product was included in bracelets category by including a category section in the product detail page
         - **Outcome:** Products are save in the category but till aren't appearing on the category page.
     - **Fix Attempt:** Created a jinja templating link around the category section on product detail in order to generate a link to the bracelets page
         - **Outcome:** Products still not appearing on the page